jgaskins/perpetuity/README.md

 end
 ```

-Also, MongoDB, as well as some other databases, provide the ability to specify an order for the index.
+Also, some databases provide the ability to specify an order for the index.
 For example, if you want to query your blog with articles in descending order, you can specify a descending-order index on the timestamp for increased query performance.

 ```ruby
 Perpetuity.generate_mapper_for Article do